dhiwinsamrich/Web-Scraping/README.md

 **Extract all URLs embedded in a PDF file using Python and PyPDF2.**
 *Use Case:* Retrieve and analyze links from PDF documents, useful for research, content auditing, and data extraction.

+### 🌐 **12.
+Selenium Edge Browser**
+**Automate web browsing tasks using Microsoft Edge and Selenium WebDriver.**
+*Use Case:* Perform browser automation, such as filling out forms, clicking buttons, and scraping data on Microsoft Edge.

 ---

 ## 🌟 **Key Features**